France’s Macron unveils plan to combat poverty

 Macron said in a speech Thursday: “I don’t want a plan to help poor people to better live poor.
 I want them to be given the choice, and the possibility, not to be poor anymore.”

-The plan focuses on better education for poor children and providing help to unemployed people to get back to work, rather than financial aid only.
+The plan runs over the next four years.
+It focuses on better education for poor children and providing help to unemployed people to get back to work, rather than financial aid only.

-Measures include places in nursery to free up parents for job or training, school breakfasts in poor neighborhoods and compulsory job training for school leavers under 18.
+Measures include places in nursery to free up parents for work or training, school breakfasts in poor neighborhoods and compulsory job training for school leavers under 18.

+Another measure previously announced involves a smaller number of children per class between the ages of 6 and 8 in poor neighborhoods.

+After 16 months in power, the 40-year-old centrist leader has seen his recent popularity ratings reach a low.

+Political opponents and unions criticized his pro-business policies as favoring the rich.
+He notably scrapped a tax for the wealthy and sought to attract big French and foreign investors.

-Statistics agency Insee estimates about 14 percent of France’s population lives below the poverty line.
+Statistics agency Insee estimates that about 14 percent of France’s population lives below the poverty line.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.